 Establish referenceable customer base.
 In commercializing our SAPS equipment, we placed evaluation equipment with selected customers, who subsequently purchased additional SAPS equipment to enable them to add more cleaning steps during their manufacturing processes.
-Using a similar "demoto-sales" process, we have placed TEBO evaluation equipment with a leading PRC foundry and a leading Taiwanese foundry and we recognized revenue from our initial sale of TEBO equipment in 2016.
-Based on our market experience, we believe that implementation of our SAPS and TEBO equipment by selected leading memory and logic chip manufacturers will encourage evaluation of our equipment by other manufacturers, who will view the leading companies' implementation as a validation of our equipment that facilitates a shorter evaluation process.
+We have initiated a similar process for TEBO equipment, and have placed TEBO evaluation equipment with a selected group of leading memory and logic chip customers, whose use of our products can influence decisions by other manufacturers.

 Leverage local presence to address growing Chinese market.
-The market for semiconductor manufacturing equipment in the PRC is expected to grow markedly in the upcoming years.
-Our experience has shown that chip manufacturers in the PRC demand equipment meeting their specific technical requirements and prefer building relationships with local suppliers.
+The market for semiconductor manufacturing equipment in the PRC is expected to grow markedly in the upcoming years, but chip manufacturers in the PRC demand equipment meeting their specific technical requirements and prefer building relationships with local suppliers.
 We established our operations in Shanghai a decade ago, and we will continue to work closely with chip manufacturers in China and throughout Asia to understand their specific requirements, encourage them to adopt our SAPS and TEBO technologies, and enable us to design innovative products and solutions to address their needs.